-Many women restrict the amount of liquid they drink in hopes of reducing the need to urinate.
-Even though drinking less does reduce urine volume, it causes the urine in your bladder to be more concentrated and more likely to irritate the bladder’s surface, and can result in needing to urinate even more.
+Some women may feel the need to restrict the amount of liquid they drink in hopes of reducing the need to urinate.
+Even though drinking less does reduce urine volume, it actually causes the urine in your bladder to be more concentrated and more likely to irritate the bladder’s surface (according to Health magazine) — and can result in needing to urinate even more.

-other alcoholic drinks
+2. Limit beer, wine & other alcoholic drinks

-Cut back on coffee,
+3. Cut back on coffee, tea & cola

 Sugar, honey, corn syrup and artificial sweeteners can cause bladder irritation and the urge to urinate.
 These sweeteners offer few health benefits, so choose naturally sweet foods, such as bananas, apples and other non-acidic fruits.
 (Avoid tomatoes and citrus fruits because their acidity can irritate the bladder.)
 This will improve your bladder control by reducing the sweeteners in your diet; plus, it will increase your fiber intake and thus help prevent constipation, which can also contribute to bladder leaks.